sourmash-bio/sourmash_plugin_directsketch/README.md

 ### Using an NCBI API Key (gbsketch only)

 `gbsketch` uses the NCBI REST API to download a dehydrated file with direct download links for the genomes.
 An API key may be needed if you run `gbsketch` many times, as NCBI has altered its download limitations.
 If you are unable to download the dehydrated zipfile, try providing an API Key.
-To obtain an one, follow the instructions [here](https://support.nlm.nih.gov/kbArticle/?pn=KA-05317).
+To obtain one, follow the instructions [here](https://support.nlm.nih.gov/kbArticle/?pn=KA-05317).
 Once you have a key, you can provide it via the command line or set the `NCBI_API_KEY` variable (`export NCBI_API_KEY=YOUR_KEY`), which `gbsketch` will check and use automatically.

 ## Running the commands